Study: Number of Dogs in Shelters at All-Time Low?

 Results from a study from Mississippi University College of Veterinary Medicine gives a better estimate about how many dogs are being taken in by shelters, adopted out, transferred and euthanized.

 A new study found that the number of dogs in U.S. shelters might be at an all-time low.

-That’s thanks to researchers from the Michigan State University (MSU) College of Veterinary Medicine, who used survey data and capture-recapture methodology to determine the number of dogs in U.S. animal shelters, as well as adoption rates, transfer rates and euthanasia rates.
+That’s thanks to researchers from the Mississippi University College of Veterinary Medicine, who used survey data and capture-recapture methodology to determine the number of dogs in U.S. animal shelters, as well as adoption rates, transfer rates and euthanasia rates.
 Kimberly Woodruff and David R. Smith, the lead researchers found that commonly cited numbers are off: They underestimate how dogs are taken in every year, and also overestimate how many dogs are euthanized.

 “For many years, people have quoted numbers of animals going in and out of shelters, but there’s never really been any research behind them,” Woodruff said.
 “Even beyond that, nobody really knows how many shelters are in the United States.
 There’s no official registry for shelters and no group providing oversight.
 Shelters can be anything from a few kennels to a huge facility that adopts out thousands of animals a year.”

 To determine the correct figures, the researchers looked at shelters across the country.
 As MSU reports:

 “Woodruff and Smith, with the help of the Social Science Research Center’s Wolfgang Frese Survey Research Laboratory, surveyed 413 animal shelters across the country.
 The survey was limited to brick-and-mortar shelters and those that adopt out dogs.
 They also compared animal shelter lists from different sources to estimate the number of shelters in the U.S. The survey results were extrapolated to create a nationwide picture of the movement of dogs into and out of shelters.